EternityForest/scullery/README.md

 * Data persistance
 * Message bus
 * Thread pool worker(At one point, Python did not natively have this, may be deprecated now that it does)

-* Media handling library that gives a much nicer interface to gstreamer.
-* JACK connection manager(No longer tested with actual JACK, meant for pipewire)
+* Media Handling and JACK now moved to IceFlow

 ## Intro
 See example.py for more details.
 Also see the equally simple audio and video player.